giang-trinh/mtsNFVS/README.md

 Several methods have been proposed for computing attractors of ABNs.
 However, none of them can robustly handle large and complex models.
 We here propose a novel method called mtsNFVS for exactly computing all the attractors of an ABN based on its minimal trap spaces, where a trap space is a subspace of state space that no path can leave.
-The main advantage of mtsNFVS lies in opening the chance to reach easy cases for the attractor computation.
+The main advantage of mtsNFVS lies in opening the chance to reach easier cases for the attractor computation.

 The Java version is for the conference paper (<https://doi.org/10.1145/3535508.3545520>).